 “Under different circumstances I wouldn’t say these things.
 Then, we’d have a wake!
 But the Irish are dying every day, and it’s good the news I have for you, lass.
 Listen carefully for there’s no time to lose!”

 She gives the priest her attention, searching his eyes, as he tells her the good news about a family that wants her to live with them as an indentured servant.
 The priest’s eyes are ablaze with joy, as he shares this story.
 Blanche is numb, not grasping how becoming an indentured servant for seven years is “good news.”
 Her face continues to turn grim when she hears the worst: Leave Ireland!
-The prospect of leaving the land she loves for some strange urban city doesn’t spark the whims of joy.
+The prospect of leaving the land she loves dearly for some strange urban city doesn’t spark the whims of joy.
 Instead, Blanche’s heart plummets in disbelief.
 Leave Ireland?
 She glares at the man in disbelief, feeling the pangs of leaving Cork, a place dear to her heart.

 "Father Paddy, I know nothing about New York City!
 How could I fit into such a strange place with a family I don't even know?"

 "Oh lassie, I realize this is a delicate time.
-You’re father being gone and all, but it’s because he’s gone that you
+Your father gone and all, but it’s because he’s gone that you must accept this offer.
+You have no one else to turn to.
+This is wonderful news!”

 Despite the cheer in his voice, his eyes dim as he sees the expression of remorse on her face.